 In Trinity Term of Year 2, students will sit 3 written papers, including 2 on language, for the Final Examination.
 In Year 2, students must also submit their Extended Essay, Portfolio of Practical Work, and Thesis, which will be assessed as part of the Final Examination.

 Please refer to the rubrics for the MPhil Final examinations.

-Please find application forms for approval of optional papers and for thesis subject/title approvals here.
+Submit any applications for approval of optional papers and for thesis subject/title approvals here.